Mindfulness Techniques for a Creative Business

-Each day I also use a notebook to script a design for my life.
-This practice is great reminder of what I want as I move through my day.
+I also use a notebook to script a design for my life.
+This practice is a great reminder of what I want as I move through my day.

 With my arthritis condition, I must keep limber, so my joints won’t stiffen up.
 Easier said than done when I’m at home typing all the time.

 I decided that the best exercise for me is yoga style-stretching each day plus either walk or dance to my favorite music for at least 30 mins.

 Shorten Social Media Time